mjaddis/rdss-message-api-specification/messages/term/read/README.md

 ## Scenarios

-- Sent by subscribers when all the Terms for an existing Vocabulary is required.
+- Sent by subscribers when the name of an existing Term is required.

 ## Request